Hydrogen vehicle: Hydrogen

 Hydrogen does not exist in convenient reservoirs or deposits like fossil fuels or helium.
 It is produced from feedstocks such as natural gas and biomass or electrolyzed from water.
 A suggested benefit of large-scale deployment of hydrogen vehicles is that it could lead to decreased emissions of greenhouse gases and ozone precursors.
 However, as of 2014, 95% of hydrogen is made from methane.
 It can be produced by thermochemical or pyrolitic means using renewable feedstocks, but that is an expensive process.

 Renewable electricity can however be used to power the conversion of water into hydrogen: Integrated wind-to-hydrogen (power to gas) plants, using electrolysis of water, are exploring technologies to deliver costs low enough, and quantities great enough, to compete with traditional energy sources.
 The challenges facing the use of hydrogen in vehicles include its storage on board the vehicle.
+As of September 2023, hydrogen cost $36 per kilogram at public fueling stations in California, 14 times as much per mile for a Mirai as compared with a Tesla Model 3.

 Production

 The molecular hydrogen needed as an onboard fuel for hydrogen vehicles can be obtained through many thermochemical methods utilizing natural gas, coal (by a process known as coal gasification), liquefied petroleum gas, biomass (biomass gasification), by a process called thermolysis, or as a microbial waste product called biohydrogen or Biological hydrogen production.
 95% of hydrogen is produced using natural gas.
-85% of hydrogen produced is used to remove sulfur from gasoline.
 Hydrogen can be produced from water by electrolysis at working efficiencies of 65–70%.
 Hydrogen can be made by chemical reduction using chemical hydrides or aluminum.
 Current technologies for manufacturing hydrogen use energy in various forms, totaling between 25 and 50 percent of the higher heating value of the hydrogen fuel, used to produce, compress or liquefy, and transmit the hydrogen by pipeline or truck.

 Environmental consequences of the production of hydrogen from fossil energy resources include the emission of greenhouse gasses, a consequence that would also result from the on-board reforming of methanol into hydrogen.
 Hydrogen production using renewable energy resources would not create such emissions, but the scale of renewable energy production would need to be expanded to be used in producing hydrogen for a significant part of transportation needs.
 In a few countries, renewable sources are being used more widely to produce energy and hydrogen.
 For example, Iceland is using geothermal power to produce hydrogen, and Denmark is using wind.